 Herpes is a considerably contagious STD primary due to the herpes symptoms that it is capable of causing.
 This STD is caused by a virus that normally does not express itself with symptoms.
-However, the CDC clarifies that this infection can present itself in the form of herpes lesions or which are contagious10.
-Direct contact with these lesions or infected bodily fluids (oral or genital) presents a risk for transmission as well10.
-Herpes is also known for its viral shedding which can make the skin around the infected area carry the STD as well10.
+However, the CDC clarifies that this infection can present itself in the form of contagious herpes lesions.10 Direct contact with these lesions or infected bodily fluids (oral or genital) presents a risk for transmission as well.10 Herpes is also known for its viral shedding which can make the skin around the infected area carry the STD as well.10

 These STDs, both viral and bacterial, are all quite contagious and can spread fairly easily.
 While all STDs can spread through unprotected sex, there are certain features of each infection that can increase or decrease its risk for transmission.
 But of course, no one should take a gamble when it involves their sexual health.
 The use of protective measures such as male and female condoms and dental dams can all help prevent you or your partner(s) from contracting an STI.

 However, these protective measures are limited by their correct, repeated use and coverage, and mistakes happen.
 Since STDs never always present signs, it is always recommended to get tested at a reliable STD testing center regularly or when you might suspect an infection.
 It can be easy to second guess the facts surrounding sexual health and the technicalities of each STD, but as a general rule–all STDs are contagious but preventative measures and testing can ensure that you stay healthy and up-to-date on your sexual well-being.

 - “Which STD Tests Should I Get?.”
 Centers for Disease Control and Prevention.
 December 14, 2021. www.cdc.gov/std/prevention/screeningreccs.htm.